reduxjs/redux/docs/Reference/API.md

 Because middleware is potentially asynchronous, this should be the first store enhancer in the composition chain.

 Returns a store enhancer function that needs to be applied to `createStore` to add any middleware to it.

+Note that each middleware will be given the `dispatch` and `getState` functions as named arguments.

 ##### Parameters